tigertigerpi/tigertigerpi/README.md

 - 👋 Hi, I’m @tigertigerpi
 - 👀 I’m interested in Python autowork and AI
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on learning
+- 💞️ I’m looking to collaborate on learning Python
 - 📫 I'm on Twitter by using same user's name: @tigertigerpi

 <!---